BHelpful/MomentMeal/README.md

 # [Project Board](https://github.com/orgs/BHelpful/projects/4/views/23)

 For development management we are using [GitHub Projects](https://github.com/orgs/BHelpful/projects/4/views/23).
 In there you can see our backlog, issues sorted by priority and size.

-We are also working on creating a roadmap in there.
+## How the board is used

+- [ **Main** ](https://github.com/orgs/BHelpful/projects/4/views/23): This is the main board where all issues that are ready to be picked up, or are in progress, are located.
+- [ **Actions Needed** ](https://github.com/orgs/BHelpful/projects/4/views/25): This is where issues that are blocked or need more detail are located.
+- [ **Good First Issue** ](https://github.com/orgs/BHelpful/projects/4/views/20): This is where issues that are good for new contributors are located.
+  - Issues with the label `good first issue` are automatically added to this board.
+- [ **Bugs** ](https://github.com/orgs/BHelpful/projects/4/views/19): This is where all bugs are located.
+  - Issues with the label `bug` are automatically added to this board.

+### As a contributor

+Feel free to pick up any issue that is in the main board.
+If you are new to the project, you can start by looking at the [Good First Issue](https://github.com/orgs/BHelpful/projects/4/views/25) board.

+In any case, if you have any questions, feel free to ask in the issue or in the Discord server, no matter what board the issue is in.

 # Repo health information